Home

 Who Am I?

 Tonks.
-30-something queer, mentally ill, neuro divergent, non-binary gremlin who never outgrew constantly asking "why?"
+30-something queer, mentally ill, neurodivergent, non-binary gremlin who never outgrew constantly asking "why?"

 I like knowing things.
 Occasionally I write things.